 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the duration of each period of interference in microseconds.
+This attribute indicates the duration of each period of interference in microseconds.
 When the duration of each period of interference is variable the field is set to 2E32-1).
 When the duration of each period of interference is equal or greater than 2E32-2, the field is set to 2E32-2.
 If no collocated interference is present the field is set to 0."

 ::= { dot11WNMColocInterfReportEntry 9 }